Can You Sue Your Construction Company for an On-the-Job Back Injury in New York?

 We may be able to support your claims by comparing the conditions you were working under to the conditions required by the Occupational Safety and Health Administration (OSHA).
 OSHA provides safety requirements for many different work environments, including construction.
 The presence of any OSHA violations will help us prove that your construction company was negligent.

-Contact our Brooklyn personal injury lawyers for help filing your lawsuit.
+Contact our Brooklyn personal injury lawyers or Brooklyn Construction Accident Lawyer for help filing your lawsuit.
 We can help you recover damages for your injured back and any other injuries you suffered at your construction job.

 Damages Related to Employees’ Back Injuries from On-the-Job in Construction Accidents in New York